#1 The DHM Model

 Netflix has explored most of these ideas.
 Some delighted customers, others didn’t.
 What’s the list of “delighters” for your product?

-Creating a hard to copy advantage
+Creating a hard-to-copy advantage

 What makes it hard for companies to compete with Netflix?
 Hamilton Helmer’s book, “7 Powers,” outlines seven hard-to-copy advantages.
 Below I describe each of these seven powers and how they apply to Netflix:

 - Brand.
 Building trust with customers takes years of delivering value with a minimum of “trustbusters.”
 Today, more than 185 million members trust Netflix with their credit cards.
-The Netflix brand provides a significant hard to copy advantage.
+The Netflix brand provides a significant hard-to-copy advantage.

 - Network effects.
 Starting in 2008 with Xbox, Netflix built a device ecosystem.
 Today, nearly all TVs, DVD/Blu-Ray players, game systems, set-top boxes, and mobile devices are pre-wired to stream Netflix.

 - Economies of scale.
 Netflix members enjoy original content, enabled by the company’s economies of scale.
-Because Netflix can amortize content cost across 185 million members, it can invest significantly more than its smaller rivals.
+Because Netflix can amortize content costs across 185 million members, it can invest significantly more than its smaller rivals.

 - Counter-positioning.
 This “power” — an offer to customers that is impossible for competitors to match — is rare.
 In 2004, however, Netflix advertised “No Late Fees.”
 Blockbuster could not respond as late fees generated nearly all of their profits.
 They could not afford to make the same offer.

 - Unique technology.
 Helmer’s “7 Powers” book does not list this attribute, but I think it’s essential.
-An example: Netflix’s personalization technology.
+An example is Netflix’s personalization technology.
 Because Netflix knows the movie tastes of 185M members, they can generate accurate forecasts of streaming hours for each potential title, and spend accordingly.
 They effectively “right-size” their investment in original content.
 An Everest climbing documentary is forecast to have 1 million views, so they invest $5M dollars.
 “Stranger Things” is anticipated to have 100M views, so they spend $500M.

 - Switching costs.
 This hard-to-copy advantage exists when a customer invests so much in one product that it’s hard to switch to another.
 To a small degree, Netflix customers don’t turn to Amazon or Hulu because it’s too much work to recreate profiles for each family member.